 Sure, they had won the second referendum.
 Back in September 2019, the ChUKs champagne corks had popped and the Lib Dems shook in exotic spresms when, pushed from pillar to post, Theresa May had caved in and agreed a second referendum.
 Her deal, her precious deal, or...
 Remain.
 "No deal" wasn't an option because it apparently made no sense.
 "Anyone who wants to vote for that, is too stupid to be allowed to vote!" declared one Nu-Labour peer as the ballot bill was rushed through a somnolent Lords.

-And so they won: Remain on 54% of the vote carried the day.
+And so they won: three and a half years' after the first referendum, Remain on 54% of the vote carried the day.
 After 6 weeks of ever more vicious and divisive argument, somehow even worse than the first plebiscite, 16.9 million backed staying in the EU.
 Article 50 was revoked and, tail between its legs, Britain sheepishly returned to the Eurofold.
 Bereft of her majority already and with Rees-Mogg's ERGers in open, permanent revolt, Theresa May retired to a wheatfield in the Home Counties.
 A National Government under Sajid Javid was forged between the rump of 220 Tory loyalists and the ChangeUK contingent, now swollen to 80 as Blairites fled the Labour Party en mass.
 The SNP provided "confidence and supply" in return for its own second indy referendum being agreed for 2025, ten years after the first.

 No one could remember when the term zombie parliament first entered common parlance.
 It was probably before the referendum, but at any rate by early 2020 it was seared in permanent place.
 In the crumbling gothic ruins of Westminster, the patchwork of neoliberals and chancers kept things turning a little bit less each day.
 But outside, something was happening.

 The Brexiteers had lost the referendum.
-But amidst sarcastic jokes of "best of three", and the seething anger of millions of Leavers, Squire Farage donned his finest tweeds and, harrumphing like a latter day Toad, proclaimed war on the Weasels of Westminster.
-And just as the SNP had hoovered up the YES vote after they lost the Scottish referendum in 2014, so the Brexit Party and, to a lesser degree, UKIP, found their stock rising in spite of the referendum result.
+But amidst sarcastic jokes of "best of three", and repeated expositions on how the winning Remain vote this time was numerically lower than the Leave vote last time, Squire Farage donned his finest tweeds and, harrumphing like a latter day Toad, proclaimed war on the Weasels of Westminster.
+And just as the SNP had hoovered up the YES vote after they lost the Scottish referendum in 2014, so the Brexit Party and, to a lesser degree, UKIP, found their stock rising in spite of the referendum result as they radiated and consolidated the seething anger of millions of Leave voters.

 Or, as he pondered things now, perhaps because of it.
 For people who had switched back to the Tories and Labour in 2017 after both pledged to honour the first referendum turned away again.
 The shenanigans that had stretched all the way through 2019 had poisoned most citizens' views of the political system.
 The self-identifying Political Class never seemed so detached from reality as it did that year and, feeling no loyalty from their MPs, similarly millions of voters offered none in return.

-In early 2021, the formal defection of 40 ERG MPs from the Tories to Farage gave the new Brexit Party, by then in a pragmatic alliance with UKIP, a significant parliamentary presence for the first time.
-By late 2021, the rightwing collaborators stood at 29% in the polls, behind Labour's 32% but 12% clear of the Change UK party and 14% ahead of Javid's doomed Tories.
+Birthed in their successful 2019 campaign for the Euroelections they claimed should never have happened, the Brexit Party had faced something of a quandry about what to do after the second vote, but the formal defection of 40 ERG MPs from the Tories to Farage in early 2020 gave it a significant parliamentary presence for the first time.
+By late 2021, the rightwing collaborators stood at 29% in the polls, behind Labour's 32% but 13% clear of the Change UK party and 15% ahead of Javid's doomed Tories.
+Sensing its ultimate fate at the polls, the Government of the Undead stumbled on blindly with only Nick Clegg's Fixed Term Parliaments Act keeping them clinging on constitutionally to the aptly-named deadline for fresh elections in spirng 2022.

 "Farage finished" proclaimed the Guardian, while the Independent favoured "Brexit's Last Gasp" and even The Sun cautioned "Nigel Nowhere?".